 The CAP partners with other medical societies such as ASCO and AMP to distribute knowledge and information that helps us provide the best care to our patients.
-As the front line practicing pathologists, we are one of the groups of stakeholders whose perspectives for need, feasibility, and local practice variations are sought for.
+As the front line practicing pathologists, we are one of the groups of stakeholders with sought-after perspectives on need, feasibility, and local practice variations.
 Practice guidelines such as the recent HPV testing in oropharyngeal carcinoma, the ASCO/CAP HER2/neu focused update, and the new CAP/ASH AML testing guidelines were developed with open comment periods to solicit input from all stakeholders.
 This includes private practice pathologists, whose perspectives are taken into account to understand differences in location practice variation and local needs.
 Ultimately, these guidelines help us protect and advocate for our patients.
-They allow us to aid in the diagnosis, prognosis and treatment decisions we encounter each day during sign out and as part of the larger healthcare team.
+They allow us to aid in the diagnosis, prognosis, and treatment decisions we encounter each day during sign out and as part of the larger health care team.

 3. The CAP Assists in Driving Legislation Important to Pathologists

 Through its work at the state and federal levels, the CAP aims to influence legislation and regulation that supports pathologists’ efforts to provide quality patient care.
-Members of the CAP engage with elected officials through a grassroots advocacy network, called PathNET, and a political action committee—PathPAC.
+Members of the CAP engage with elected officials through a grassroots advocacy network called PathNET, as well as the political action committee PathPAC.
 The CAP is the only organization representing pathologists that has a political action committee focused on supporting candidates for federal office who understand the value of pathology and advance key health care policies concerning pathologists and our patients.
 I encourage you to attend the CAP’s annual Policy Meeting, which is another benefit of CAP membership.
 The Policy Meeting allows you to network with pathologists around the country and meet with the offices of your representatives in Congress.
 Everyone who attends makes a difference.
-And, your support of the CAP allows the CAP to support you.
+Your support of the CAP allows the CAP to support you.